kelhaji/geit/README.md

     - Configuration contributions
     - User interface contributions
     - Documentation contributions
-- Heuristically points out developers who are performing below average, above average, or need attention in certain categories
+- Heuristically points out developers who are performing below average, above average, or need attention
 - Shows project files and folders with percentage of contribution for each developer
 - Displays overall commit distribution since inception of project
 - Shows issues and merge requests contribution activity (if possible)